Table of Contents

 Understanding HIPAA and Applications

 The Health Insurance Portability and Accountability Act (HIPAA) requires you to pay special attention to compliance during your app build.
-HIPAA fines can reach upwards of $1.5 million, and failure to comply can lead to reputation damage and inspections that can quickly permeate every layer of your business.
+A violation fine can reach upwards of $1.5 million, and failure to comply can lead to reputation damage and inspections that can quickly permeate every layer of your business.

-Unfortunately, HIPAA guidelines can be confusing and redundant for developers looking to quickly churn out an application.
-To help clarify HIPAA compliance when building out an application, let’s look at the four key HIPAA rules that govern digital solutions:
+Unfortunately, these guidelines can be confusing and redundant for developers.
+To help clarify HIPAA compliance, let’s look at the four key rules that govern digital solutions:

-- The HIPAA Privacy Rule: The HIPAA Privacy Rule establishes standards to protect electronic Protected Health Information (ePHI).
+- The Privacy Rule: This rule establishes standards to protect electronic Protected Health Information (ePHI).
 These include setting up the appropriate safeguards for ePHI, establishing the limits and conditions on use, and giving the patients’ rights to access and view their ePHI (usually via a copy of their health records).

-- The HIPAA Security Rule: The HIPAA Security Rule sets three broad standards of safeguards that must be followed:
+- The Security Rule: This rule sets three broad standards of safeguards that must be followed:

 - Administrative Safeguards: This establishes standards such as security management practices (i.e., risk analysis and risk management), assigned security responsibilities, workforce security, security awareness and training, and information access control.